urol-e5/deep-dive-expression/D-Apul/code/15-Apul-annotate-UTRs.md

-So we want to 1) isolate mRNA regions in `Apulcra-genome.gff` 2) determine sense of the annotated region (to inform which end is 5’ and which is 3’) 3) make a new line in gff that covers the 1000bp immediately preceding the mRNA, annotated appropriately as 5’/3’ UTR 4) make new line that covers the 1000bp immediately following the mRNA, annotated appropriately as 5’/3’ UTR 5) ensure none of the newly annotated UTR regions overlap with an existing mRNA region – remove overlapping region from UTR annotation if necessary
+So we want to 1) isolate mRNA regions in `Apulcra-genome.gff` 2) determine sense of the annotated region (to inform which end is 5’ and which is 3’) 3) make new lines in gff that covers the 1000bp immediately preceding/following the mRNA, annotated appropriately as 5’/3’ UTR 4) ensure none of the newly annotated UTR regions overlap with an existing mRNA region – remove overlapping region from UTR annotation if necessary

 Note: while the majority of miRNA functional binding occurs in the 3’UTR, it is possible for functional binding to occur in other regions,